Central Bureau: Origins

+Establishment of Central Bureau

+One of Macarthur's first decisions when he arrived in Melbourne was to expand the SIGINT operations already existing in Australia.

 Brigadier General Spencer B. Akin, MacArthur's Chief Signals Officer held discussions with Major General Colin Simpson.
 They agreed that a Research and Control Centre to handle Signals Intelligence (SIGINT) was needed.
 MacArthur subsequently issued orders for the formation of two complementary groups: